Elin Hilderbrand: Personal life

 In 1995 Hilderbrand married Chip Cunningham at The Chanticleer in the Nantucket village of Siasconset.
 They have three children, and were divorced in 2015.

 Hilderbrand was diagnosed with breast cancer in 2014, undergoing a double mastectomy.
 Since 2014, she has undergone many reconstructive surgeries.
-Hilderbrand has been very vocal about her diagnosis and empowering other women through her movement, #mamastrong.
+Hilderbrand has been vocal about her diagnosis and empowering other women through her movement, #mamastrong.
 This initiative sends her books to cancer centers around the United States.